 When Does My Chapter 7 Bankruptcy Case End?

-For most filers, a Chapter 7 case will end when you receive your discharge—the order that forgives qualified debt—about four to six months after filing the bankruptcy paperwork.
-Although most cases close after that, your case might remain open longer if you have property that you can't protect (nonexempt assets).
-During that time, you must cooperate with the trustee appointed to administer your case.
-Your case will close after the trustee sells the assets, pays out the funds, and files a report with the court.
+For most filers, a Chapter 7 case will end within a day or two of receiving your "debt discharge" or the order that forgives qualified debt.
+In most instances, your case will be over about four months after filing the bankruptcy paperwork.
+However, the Chapter 7 trustee can keep your case open significantly longer if you have "nonexempt assets" the trustee must sell or if litigation needs resolution.
+Ultimately, your Chapter 7 bankruptcy case ends after the trustee settles outstanding issues, sells any assets, pays out the funds, and files a report with the court.

-What Happens in Every Bankruptcy Case
+What Happens in Every Chapter 7 Bankruptcy Case

-What Happens if I Have Property I Can't Keep?
+What Happens If I Have Property I Can't Keep?

-What Happens if Litigation Occurs?
+What Happens If Litigation Occurs?

 • Determining the dischargeability of a debt.
-If you or one of your creditors files a lawsuit asking the court to determine if one of your debts is dischargeable or not, the court will keep your case open until it decides the fate of that debt.
-This kind of lawsuit will not usually interfere with your general discharge unless the trustee or the creditor challenges your right to discharge all your debts.
+If you or one of your creditors files a lawsuit asking the court to decide if one of your debts is dischargeable, the court will keep your case open until it decides the fate of that debt.

 The Trustee's Final Report